Azizmo Asadullayeva

 Azizmo Asadullayeva (Азизмоҳ Асадуллоева) is the wife of the President of Tajikistan Emomali Rahmon, serving First Lady of Tajikistan since September 7, 1992.

 Biography

-Asadulloeva was born in 19 July 1955 in the village of Navobod in the Kaganovichabad District.
+Asadulloeva was born on 19 July 1955 in the village of Navobod in the Kaganovichabad District.
 She studied at secondary school No. 33 in the Kolkhozabad (now Balkh, Tajikistan) until the 8th grade, after which she did not continue her studies in order to help her mother.

 For some time she was the head of the family unit of the Lenin collective farm in the Danghara District.
 In 2013, representatives of small businesses in Tajikistan proposed appointing the first lady as the head of the country's Entrepreneurs Association, but Emomali Rahmon rejected the idea.
-In 2016, theologian Abdullo Muhaqqiq proposed to grant her the status of “leader of Islamic women” (similar to her husband’s status as “leader of the nation”) due to her becoming the first Muslim woman from Central Asia to pray in the Kaaba at Mecca.
+In 2016, theologian Abdullo Muhaqqiq proposed to grant her the status of “leader of Islamic women” (similar to her husband's status as “leader of the nation”) due to her becoming the first Muslim woman from Central Asia to pray in the Kaaba at Mecca.